 3. Fuel Efficiency

-Additionally, the increased rolling resistance that comes with larger rims and wider tires can also reduce fuel efficiency.
-The wider contact patch that improves traction and handling also increases the effort required to keep the vehicle moving, which can lead to a slight decrease in miles per gallon (MPG).
+The increased rolling resistance associated with larger rims and wider tires can also reduce fuel efficiency.
+The wider contact patch, which improves traction and handling, also increases the effort required to keep the vehicle moving, which can lead to a slight decrease in miles per gallon (MPG).

-While the effect on fuel efficiency is generally minimal, it’s something to keep in mind if you’re upgrading to larger rims like 22×12 rims or 20×12 rims.
-For those focused on performance or aesthetics, the trade-off may be worth it, but if fuel efficiency is a priority, this could be a factor to consider.
+While the effect on fuel efficiency is generally minimal, it is something to remember if you’re using larger rims like 22×12 rims or 20×12 rims.
+The trade-off may be worth it for those focused on performance or aesthetics, but if fuel efficiency is a priority, this could be a factor to consider.

 Understanding Tire and Rim Compatibility When Upgrading